 In the effort to include more young people in your ministry, don’t neglect the elderly.
 Renovating your church building to include classrooms is a great way to extend your ministry to suit their needs.
 It provides a more open environment for spiritual education and fulfillment, something the older generation tends to value.

-8. Erect an Outdoor Pavilion for All
+8. Build an Outdoor Pavilion for All

 Finally, provide a space that pleases everyone in the shape of an outdoor pavilion and recreation area.
 When the weather is particularly nice outdoors, you can move the congregation there so children can play and adults can chat under cover from rain and hot sunshine.